Ironing Board Cover

 Cotton and linen items that require pressing should be removed from the dryer while still damp.
-If the items are dry, it helps to spray the area damp before pressing.
+If the item is dry, it helps to spray the area damp before pressing.
+Add Ironing Water to your iron or steamer to keep that freshly laundered scent.